Formal Feature Interpretation of Hybrid Systems: Method-2: Feature Analysis of Corner Cases

 \subsection{SMT based modelling of the Hybrid Automaton Dynamics}

 The {HA}, along with the various model constraints such as locations, their dynamics and invariants, transitions between locations and transition guards and resets, are modeled as clauses in SMT.

-We use the SMT tool dReach~\cite{KongGCC15}, which in turn uses the solver dReal~\cite{GaoKC13} for modeling and analyzing hybrid behaviours over reals. {Before proceeding, we briefly describe the caveats of the decision outcomes presented by dReach/dReal. dReal solves the {\em $\delta$-decision problem}, i.e. is a given formula false or $\delta$-true (or, dually true or $\delta$-false).
-A formula is $\delta$-true if the formula would be true under $\delta$-bounded perturbations to the formulas syntactic form~\cite{GaoAC12}.
-For a feature, this would mean that a feature goal is reachable under $\delta$-bounded numerical perturbations to the goal, and the sentences describing the system~\cite{KongGCC15}.
+We use the translator dReach~\cite{KongGCC15}, which in turn uses SMT solver dReal~\cite{GaoKC13} for modeling and analyzing hybrid behaviours over reals. dReal internally maintains the coupling between HA variables during its computation steps using these constraints.
+We now discuss the caveats of the decision outcomes presented by dReach/dReal. dReal solves the {\em $\delta$-decision problem}, to decide if a given formula is false or $\delta$-true (dually, whether it is true or $\delta$-false).
+An SMT formula is $\delta$-true if it remains true under $\delta$-bounded numerical perturbations to atomic clauses in the formula~\cite{GaoKC13}.
+For a feature, this means that a feature goal is reachable under $\delta$-bounded numerical perturbations to the goal, and sentences describing the system~\cite{KongGCC15}.
 Since realistic hybrid systems interact with the physical world, it is impossible to avoid slight perturbations.
-Hence, this is a very useful result as it gives feature values that are reachable under reasonable choices for $\delta$~\cite{GaoKCC14}.
-The $\delta$-decision problem has been shown to be decidable for first order sentences over bounded reals with arbitrary Type 2 computable functions (real functions that can be approximated numerically, such a polynomials, trignometric functions, and Lipchitz-continuous ODEs)~\cite{computability2000}.
-The theory of dReal guarantees the result of the unsatisfiability of a goal $G$ over $K$ transitions (hops), with $\delta$ perturbations on sentences describing the system.}
+Hence, this is a very useful result as it gives feature values that are reachable under reasonable choices for $\delta$~\cite{GaoKC13}.
+The $\delta$-decision problem has been shown to be decidable for first order sentences over bounded reals with arbitrary Type 2 computable functions (real functions that can be approximated numerically, such a polynomials, trignometric functions, and Lipchitz-continuous ODEs). dReal guarantees the result of unsatisfiability of a goal $G$ over $K$ transitions (hops) with $\delta$ perturbations on sentences describing the system.

-{ \tabcolsep{1.5pt} } The model is {\em unrolled} in terms of number of transitions, upto the given bound $K$.
-For instance, if our goal were to reach the location $q_\mathcal{F}$ in the location graph of Figure~\ref{fig:ha:buckFA}, a minimum of five transitions would be required, resulting from an unrolling of the model six times starting with location {\em Closed}, to reach the location $q_\mathcal{F}$, reachable only when $level$ is 3, as shown below: \begin{mycenter}[0.1em] \end{mycenter} The encoding of a {HA} as SMT clauses for dReal can be found in Ref.~\cite{KongGCC15}. {The clauses generated by the tool dReach are evaluated by the solver, dReal~\cite{GaoKC13}. dReal uses the theory of $\delta$-Computability\cite{GaoAC12} to decide if the goal is $\delta$-true or false.}
+The model is {\em unrolled} in terms of number of transitions, upto the given bound $K$.
+For instance, if our goal were to reach location $q_\mathcal{F}$ in the location graph of Figure~\ref{fig:prductAutSettleTime}, a minimum of five transitions would be required, resulting from an unrolling of the model six times starting with location {\em Closed}, to reach location $q_\mathcal{F}$, reachable only when $level$ is 3, as shown below: